knowthelist/fhem-tablet-ui/README.md

 - **data-width**       : fixe size for width (in % or px)
 - **data-height**      : fixe size for height (in % or px)
 - **class**		       : fullsize, noticks

+The chart gets updated every time the data-get reading is changed and after each shortpoll interval  (15 min).

 ####Popup widgets
 - **data-get**         : name of the reading where to get the alert value from (default 'STATE')